marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Divorce Records in Maryland

-To obtain a divorce record, the requesting party must prepare a written request stating relevant details of the record, including the names of the spouses (before and after the decree), the place and date the suit was filed and the case file number of the record.
+To obtain a divorce record, the requesting party must prepare a written request stating relevant details of the record, including the names of the spouses (before and after the decree), the place and date the suit was filed, and the case file number of the record.
 All requests may then be made via mail or in person at the office of the court clerk of the issuing court.

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
+Similarly, third-party public record websites can provide these types of records.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
 Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.

 disclaimer